People, product, and market: If any one leg of that triangle is weak or broken, investors aren’t interested in your startup.

 Adam Root, general partner at Tricent Capital, warns that, in some cases, churn matters even more than margins.
 “Before investing, my company looks for a churn rate below 6 percent,” Root says.
 “A churn value higher than that can indicate a product problem or a weak market.”

 Despite how many of them chase it, the truth is that only 3-6% of startups receive venture funding at any stage.
-If you want your startup to stand out, forget flashy features; focus on what actually matters to the investment community: metrics.
+If you want your startup to stand out, forget flashy features; focus on what actually matters to the investment community: company metrics.